 SFTR data is collected to provide data on agencies’ use of Government aircraft by senior executives and non-Federal travelers.
 The authority to collect this data comes from the Office of Management and Budget’s (OMB) Circular A-126, “Improving the Management and Use of Government Aircraft” and is implemented through the Federal Travel Regulation (FTR).
 In addition, other regulations regarding travel on Government aircraft are located at 41 CFR 300-3; 301-10.260/266; 301-70.800/808, and 301-70.900/910.
 The data is reported to GSA semi-annually and due on April 30th and October 31stth each year.

 Title 5 U.S.C.
-5707 (c) sets the requirements for GSA to report to collect data on agencies’ travel spend (domestic and internationally) which is reported to the Office of Management and Budget.
-This statute is implemented through the Federal Travel Regulation Part 300-70.
-Agency reporting requirements are established by GSA and reported annually by November 30th.
+5707 (c) sets the requirements for GSA to collect data on agencies’ travel spend (domestic and international) and report that data to OMB.
+This statute is implemented through FTR Part 300-70.
+The data is reported to GSA annually and due on November 30th each year.